-The trading products to be offered on the Southern Hub could be based on these, but tailored to meet the specific needs of market participants.
+The trading products to be offered on the Southern Hub could be based on these, or those introduced pursuant to the forward exchange recommended in the final report, but tailored to meet the specific needs of market participants.
 Products should be developed having regard to the physical capabilities of the DTS and the wider market design.